Reubes77/NautilusSwimAcademy/README.md

  Welcome to the Nautilus Swim Academy Website.

- The Nuatilus Swim Academy is a landing page for people (parents & childern) who have a desire to learn to swim, improve their swimming technique, get healthy & improve fitness or to overcome their fear of water.
+ The Nautilus Swim Academy is a landing page for people (parents & childern) who have a desire to learn to swim, improve their swimming technique, get healthy & improve fitness or to overcome their fear of water.

  Users of this website will be able to find information to: